DR. KENNETH LIU

 In addition to performing nearly 500 surgical procedures a year and seeing patients from all over the world, Dr. Liu has an active research interest in cerebrovascular neurosurgery.
 He has pioneered minimally-invasive treatments for devastating, difficult to treat conditions, such as intracerebral hemorrhage and idiopathic intracranial hypertension.
 He was the principal investigator on several trials at UVA, investigating the genetics of intracranial aneurysms and the surgical treatment of intracerebral hemorrhage.
 He also has a keen interest in device and technology development in the endovascular arena and is the principal investigator on several device trials.
 In addition to having been funded by the Department of Defense and working with NASA, he is also investigating applications of near infrared spectroscopy in imaging brain perfusion.
 He is a strong proponent of the use of Internet technologies in medical and surgical education and is considered by many in the neurosurgical community as one of the leaders in the field.
 He has published nearly one hundred peer-reviewed articles and book chapters and was recently named one of the Best Doctors in America.

-Currently, Dr. Liu is not practicing at any specific hospital.
+Currently, Dr. Liu is practicing at USC Medical Center in Los Angeles, CA

 Dr. Liu’s Communication Station